Learning how to pre-sell a product can make a huge difference in your

 You can shorten or lengthen the call to action based on what you think your visitors will respond to better.
 The goal is to showcase the benefits of pre-ordering and inject a hint of urgency into your prose.

-Social proof can convert visitors faster than any branded marketing message.
+Feature glowing testimonials Social proof can convert visitors faster than any branded marketing message.
 People trust other consumers more than they trust brands, so capitalize on that fact by including testimonials on your sales page.
+Kajabi Hero Graham Cochrane features student testimonials on his coaching website ( Source)

 Even if you’ve never launched a digital product before, you can use testimonials that refer to you specifically.
 Have you consulted with someone or worked with a boss who has given you a glowing review?
 Include it.
 Use full names, photographs, or video testimonials if you can.

 How do you do this?
-You generate buzz — just like we talked about earlier.
+You generate buzz.
 You want as many people talking about your course as possible.

 At the end, use a similar call to action to the one you’re using on your sales page.
 You don’t want to leave any room for confusion about what the customer should do next.

-Your launch email should look very similar to your pre-launch email, but you’ll want to ramp up the urgency.
+Your reminder email should look very similar to your pre-launch email, but you’ll want to ramp up the urgency.
 Explain that the deadline for signing up for your online course is fast approaching.

 Use short, punchy sentences and strong verbs to get your point across.
 Make your call to action as visible as possible in the email and add a F.A.Q. at the end that addresses any obstacles your prospects might confront about buying your course.

 The opportunity window is fast closing.
-Your prospects have very little time to sign up for your course before they lose the chance, so send a last-chance email that makes the situation clear.
+Your prospects have very little time to sign up for your course, so send a last-chance email that makes the situation clear.

 Mention that you don’t know when you will host the course again (if ever) and that interested consumers should jump on the chance now.